Ekumen-OS/beluga/CONTRIBUTING.md

 - Provide as much context as you can about what you're running into.
 - Provide project and platform versions, depending on what seems relevant.

-We will then take care of the issue as soon as possible.
+We will try to answer back as soon as possible.

 ## I Want To Contribute